syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Decimal-Digits.md

 ## Remove Default Decimal Digits in UWP Numeric Entry

-The default number of decimal digits displayed based on [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfNumericTextBox.html#Syncfusion_UI_Xaml_Controls_Input_SfNumericTextBox_MaximumNumberDecimalDigits) property.
-Those default digits to be removed from numeric entry view by specified by using `AllowDefaultDecimalDigits` property.
+Based on the [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfNumericTextBox.html#Syncfusion_UI_Xaml_Controls_Input_SfNumericTextBox_MaximumNumberDecimalDigits) property, the default number of decimal digits is displayed.
+By disabling the `AllowDefaultDecimalDigits` Boolean property, those default digits can be removed from the numeric entry view.

 {% tabs %}